MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/security/office-365-security/manage-an-isolated-sharepoint-online-team-site.md

 ## <a name="create-a-documents-subfolder-with-custom-permissions"></a>Creare una sottocartella di documenti con autorizzazioni personalizzate

-In alcuni casi, un sottoinsieme di utenti che lavorano all'interno del sito isolato necessitano di una posizione più privata per la collaborazione.
-Per i siti di SharePoint Online, è possibile creare una sottocartella nella cartella Documenti del sito e assegnare autorizzazioni personalizzate.
-Gli utenti privi di autorizzazioni non saranno in grado di visualizzare la sottocartella.
+In some cases, a subset of the people working within the isolated site need a more private place to collaborate.
+For SharePoint Online sites, you can create a subfolder in the Documents folder of the site and assign custom permissions.
+Those without permissions will not see the subfolder.

 Per creare una sottocartella di documenti con autorizzazioni personalizzate, eseguire le operazioni seguenti:

 1. Accedere a un account membro del gruppo di accesso Admins per il sito.
-Per informazioni, vedere [Dove accedere a Microsoft 365](https://support.office.com/article/e9eb7d51-5430-4929-91ab-6157c5a050b4).
+Per informazioni, vedere [Dove accedere a Microsoft 365](https://support.microsoft.com/office/e9eb7d51-5430-4929-91ab-6157c5a050b4).

 2. Accedere al sito del team isolato e fare clic su **Documenti**.